trilambda122/hw5-dayplanner/README.md

 -
 ## BUGS
 - can enter empty events into local storage. that will likley cause problems down the line
-- when you change an event the changed event get added to the local storage but the old one does not get deleted.
+- when you change an event the changed event get added to the local storage but the old one does not get deleted. everything does display correctly however.
 ## TODO

 **HTML / CSS**